Streamer-bot-Extensions/Streamer.bot-Extensions-Wiki/extensions/overlays/fake-news-overlay.md

 ## Description
 Display a fake news overlay on stream through Streamer.bot and TwitchSpeaker.

->NOTE: Twitchspeaker needed to be set up with a newsreader voice set up (you will need the name).
+>NOTE: Twitchspeaker needs to be set up with a newsreader voice set up (the name will be needed).
 {.is-info}

 Example of what this can do shown below: